-Intended to prevent and treat certain types of bone loss and bone disease in adults, Fosamax has been linked to a rare jawbone disorder, esophageal cancer, chronic irregular heartbeat and unusual bone fractures, among other side effects.
+Intended to prevent and treat certain types of bone loss and bone disease in adults, Fosamax also has been linked to esophageal cancer and chronic irregular heartbeat, among other side effects.

 Introduced in 1995, this drug was hailed as the superior treatment for the some 40 million Americans who have or are at risk for osteoporosis and Paget’s disease of bone, which causes severe bone loss.
 Fosamax (alendronate) belongs to a drug class called bisphosphonates, which are supposed to boost bone density by slowing the body’s natural process of bone breakdown.
 But researchers have now found that this drug actually causes bones to weaken and crumble.